Privacy Policy: Overview

 No personal information is collected automatically through this website.
 All personal information collected and/or stored must be voluntarily provided by you.

-The Scheme will only collect personal information about you when you voluntarily participate in an activity that asks for information, such as:
+ACT Official Visitors will only collect personal information about you when you voluntarily participate in an activity that asks for information, such as:

 • Sending an enquiry or feedback